 A true Mumin (Believer) has been described to possess many qualities such as the abstention from sin.
 “Those who believe in the unseen and are steadfast in Salaah and spend out of what we have provided for them.”
 “Those who offer their Salaah (prayers) with all solemnity and full submissiveness.
 And those who turn away from Laghw (dirty, false, evil vein talk, falsehood and all that Allah has forbidden).
 And those who pay Zakaat.
 And those who guard their chastity (i.e. private parts from illegal sexual acts).
 Except from their wives or (slaves) that their right hands possess, for them, they are free from blame.

-Also referred as: Mu'min.
+Also referred to as: Mu'min.

 See also: Believer

-Mu'min See: Mumin
+See: Mumin

-Munabaza See: Gambling
+See: Gambling

-Muqaddar See: Fate
+See: Fate

-Musalman See: Muslim
+Musalman

 Music